 |"But...but the fans were just clamoring for more Benjen, weren't they?"|

 Which is all to say, I was nervous as the hour started, not just because I knew it was overwhelmingly likely some of my favorites were not going to make it out of the episode, but also because it was entirely likely that the show was going to botch up something basic that would mar the capstone to their entire arcs in a way that would be infuriating.
-I am happy to report that the deaths all worked; it was the survivals where the false notes rang out, and “The Long Night” undermined its own effectiveness with overzealousness and, as strange as it may sound when talking about the zombie apocalypse action spectacular, just too many zombies.
+I am happy to report that the deaths all worked; it was the survivals where the false notes rang out.
+Ultimately, “The Long Night” undermined its own effectiveness with overzealousness and, as strange as it may sound when talking about the zombie apocalypse action spectacular, just too many zombies.

 This is especially frustrating because the episode does so much right in the set-up and structuring, to make this zombie apocalypse action spectacular actually work as a payoff to 7 years of storylines and character development, and also a mini-story unto itself.
-Winterfell and our familiarity with it is used to its fullest potential, separating our 20 or so characters into seven distinct fields of play (outside the walls, the sky above, on the walls, the crypt, the courtyard, the interior of the castle, and the Godswood), which allows for a feeling of things constantly moving forward, and heroes to be isolated into small clusters with individual goals and threats to face.
+Winterfell and our familiarity with it is used to its fullest potential, separating our 20 or so characters into seven distinct fields of play (outside the walls, the sky above, on the walls, the crypt, the courtyard, the interior of the castle, and the Godswood).
+This allows for a feeling of things constantly moving forward, and heroes to be isolated into small clusters with individual goals and threats to face.
 It makes time for survival horror sequences of sneaking around enclosed spaces, to break up the endless hacking and slashing.
 The additional 15 minutes of build-up before the fire and blood got going, after last week’s solid half hour of the same, was masterfully strung together, establishing a thick mood of dread while focusing tightly on one character at a time while also serving up a a final primer on the geography of the battlefield(s) and situating a dozen different heroes throughout.
 Most importantly, it creates big, character-defining moments for at least a dozen characters – Arya and Melisandre probably most of all, but Jorah, the Hound, Theon, Berric, Lyanna all get major moments that arise fairly organically from the chaos around them.

 |In the year following Lyanna's death, the North reported a |